 If English is not your first language, please check our undergraduate English language requirements.
 If your English levels don’t meet our minimum requirements, you may be interested in applying for our Pre-sessional English Language Foundation Programmes.

 Wherever possible, you will be invited to the University to meet the Admissions Tutor for an informal interview and to have a tour of our campus.
 If you are an international applicant, it may not be possible for you to visit in person, so if the Admissions Tutor has any queries about your application you may be conducted by skype, email or phone.

-The Admissions Assistant for Applied Computing would be happy to answer any questions you may have:
+The Admissions and Marketing Administrator for Applied Computing would be happy to answer any questions you may have: